Best Plumbing Schools in California

 State Rule: Per the CSLB, “A C-36 Plumbing contractor fabricates, installs, and repairs piping, fixtures, and other apparatus for bringing in water, removing waste, and other plumbing uses” 1.

-Training at an accredited trade school can help you gain entry-level skills, get hired faster, and complete your apprenticeship more efficiently.
+Training at an accredited trade school can help you gain entry-level skills, may support your job search, and complete your apprenticeship more efficiently.

 Before you sign up, check for: